alxn0/zet/docs/109/README.md

 The denominator is used to normalize the stress value, so it can be compared across different datasets.

+It ranges between 0 and 1, 0 indicates complete accordance between all rank order distances in the input data and the final ordination

 ## Stress 2

 An alternative to previous stress definition is to change the scaling